brad-marshall/ansible-monitoring-deploy/README.md

 * https://mpolinowski.github.io/docs/DevOps/Provisioning/2021-04-07--loki-prometheus-grafana/2021-04-07/
 * https://open200.com/de/blog/loki-logs/

+# Special Variables

+## Hostvars

+ipmi_ip - used by redfish_exporter to generate list of targets grafana_group - used by grafana to set group permissions of dashboards etc to something the user can write to

 # TODO

+* Make prometheus, thanos, minio etc storage a bind mount / volume for persistance
+* Change thanos storage to be external - ceph-radosgw first
 * Better docs and how to use
 * Better loki dashboards, include some for logs
   - variable for hostname and cotnainer to show logs?